Groups at The Center

 Individual therapy is a prerequisite.

 A group of women create a supportive environment to address existential, generalized, and social, anxieties.
 The group leader facilitates orientation; psychoeducation; ventilation of external stressors; exploration of identity and life purpose issues; stress management skills acquisition; and restructuring of thinking about challenging circumstances, core beliefs, anxieties, and their triggers.
 Group members rehearse social skills.
+Attention is paid to the therapeutic value of interpersonal interactions within the group milieu.
+Members address issues arising within the milieu so do neither discuss issues with individual therapists nor meet outside of group sessions.
 With skills training, group members self-monitor, self-regulate, and debrief each other’s change efforts.
-Prerequisite: ability to attend weekly for at least six months and, if indicated, with individual therapy with medication.
-Group will meet at 11:00 am to 12:30 pm on Fridays.

 Break the Cycle: Support Group for Victims of Domestic Violence